Michaelpalacce/HomeLab/README.md

 # Storage ( Longhorn )
 Longhorn is a great replicated storage option with a great UI for better visualisation.
 It's fast and tailor made for k8s.
 Developed by the same people responsible for k3s/rancher and other great tools.
 [Official site](https://longhorn.io/)

-# Networking ( Calico CNI )
-Calico is a great and mature CNI/IPAM software that is fast, scalable and feature rich.
-[Source code](https://github.com/projectcalico/calico)

 # Backup ( Velero )
 Velero allows me to back up selected namespaces and ( with the help of restic ) ship the data to different sources.